leukeleu/django-hidp/packages/hidp/docs/templates.md

 ### password_reset.html

-Rendered by the `PasswordResetView`, which is a subclass of Django's `PasswordResetConfirmView`.
+Rendered by the `PasswordResetView` (a subclass of `PasswordResetConfirmView`) when accessed with a valid token.

 **Base template**: `base_pre_login.html`